engr101staff/engr101matlab/_sources/statistics_and_simulation/main.rst

   :width: 560
   :align: center

-|
+.. admonition:: Video Recap

-To recap, MATLAB has two very useful functions for working with histograms:
+  MATLAB has two very useful functions for working with histograms:

   - :code:`histogram()` - creates a histogram of data by taking the dataset and sorting it into "bins"
   - :code:`histcounts()` - gives you the number of elements belonging to each histogram bin

-As the Exploring Histograms website and the above MATLAB video show, histograms are very sensitive to the size of the bins you use in your histograms.
+  Histograms are very sensitive to the size of the bins you use in your histograms.
 You can specify either the number of bins or the bins themselves in MATLAB.

 ----------------------------------
 Exercise: City Longitude Histogram